INNOVATIVE-PROBLEM-SOLVERS-LLC/HitachiEtherNetIP/README.md

 # HitachiEtherNetIP

+Update -- Mar 18, 2020 -- Time Count and Shifts were not structured properly.
+Previously, Time Count and Shifts we processed as printer wide.
+They have been moved in as part of the calendar block.

 Update -- Mar 17, 2020 -- Avoid the version with the tag "Level_8.0.0.2".
 An attempt to consolidate code resulted in logging being broken.

 Update -- MAR 14, 2020 -- The version with the tag "Level_8.0.0.0" has significate updates to "Modbus161" and "ModbusDLL".
 With this version, a XML message containing five calendar blocks, a counter block, and a user pattern was successfully sent to the printer, retrieved from the printer, and compared as an exact match.
 An inspection of the printer revealed that the message was properly built.